-The following shall be dedicated to the Affordable Housing Trust Fund.
+The following shall be dedicated to the affordable housing trust fund:

-A. Tierra Contenta:

-- (1) All payments received from the sale of property in Tierra Contenta that has been reserved for affordable housing as of the date of the passage of this ordinance: - (2) Thirty-five percent (35%) of all payments received from the sale of property in Tierra Contenta received after the date of the passage of this section; and - (3) All interest earned from the above. - B. All proceeds of loans that have been recorded against various affordable housing units through the capital improvements program funds-infrastructure loan funds.
+- A. Tierra Contenta: - All payments received from the sale of property in Tierra Contenta that has been reserved for affordable housing as of the date of the passage of the ordinance from which this section is derived;

-- C. Principal and interest payments made by the borrowers to the city for outstanding AHTF loans. - D. Proceeds from shared equity loans which are realized when a Housing Opportunity Program Home or Santa Fe Homes Program unit is sold on the open market. - E. All in-lieu of contributions or fractional payments received from developers as an option to meet the Santa Fe Homes requirements. - F. Other funds that may be identified from time to time which are suitable and appropriate for allocation to the AHTF.
+- (2) Thirty-five percent (35%) of all payments received from the sale of property in Tierra Contenta received after the date of the passage of this section; and - (3) All interest earned from the above. - B. All proceeds of loans that have been recorded against various affordable housing units through the capital improvements program funds-infrastructure loan funds. - C. Principal and interest payments made by the borrowers to the city for outstanding AHTF loans. - D. Proceeds from shared equity loans which are realized when a housing opportunity program home or Santa Fe homes program unit is sold on the open market. - E. All in-lieu-of contributions or fractional payments received from developers as an option to meet the Santa Fe Homes requirements. - F. All in-lieu-of contributions received from developers of qualifying residential projects within the Midtown LINC overlay district, as defined in section 14-5.5(D) SFCC 1987, but only applied within the following locations: - (1) The Midtown LINC overlay district; - (2) Qualified census tracts (as defined by the United States department of housing and urban development) adjacent to the boundaries of the Midtown LINC overlay district; or - (3) Existing residential developments adjacent to the boundaries of the Midtown LINC overlay district. - G. Proceeds from the occupancy tax that are collected based on the thirty-first (31st) and subsequent days a vendee rents lodgings in taxable premises shall be dedicated to the affordable housing trust fund pursuant to subsection 18-11.17(A)(6) SFCC 1987. - H. Other funds that may be identified from time to time that are suitable and appropriate for allocation to the AHTF.
 These may include on-going, dedicated funding sources as well as one-time funding that is specifically approved by the governing body.

-(Ord. #2007-23, §9)
+(Ord. #2007-23, § 9; Ord. #2016-39 § 21; Ord. #2021-10 , § 2; Ord. #2021-11 , § 5)

-26-3.7 Use of the Affordable Housing Trust Fund.
+26-3.7 Use of the affordable housing trust fund.